svidhani/alexa-lambda-yelp/README.md

 # alexa-lambda-yelp
-Amazon Lambda app using Yelp to find restaurants for Alexa
+App for Amazon Echo(Alexa) using Amazon Lambda function to find restaurants using the Yelp API

 "Alexa, ask RestaurantFinder to find top five Chinese Restaurants in Seattle"